thkukuk/tiu/README.md

 are some bugs preventing the usage without workarounds:

 * [Implicit seed of pre-existing output breaks with 'Stale file handle' error when reflinking #240](https://github.com/systemd/casync/issues/240)
-* [Extracting in root of mounted btrfs filesystem fails with "Failed to run synchronizer: File exists" #248](https://github.com/systemd/casync/issues/248) - This one can be workarounded by achive a btrfs subvolume already.
+* [Extracting in root of mounted btrfs filesystem fails with "Failed to run synchronizer: File exists" #248](https://github.com/systemd/casync/issues/248) - This one can be workarounded by package the tree as btrfs subvolume already.

 ## TODO

-- [ ] Build image as tar archive from MicroOS RPMs in OBS
+- [x] Build image as tar archive from MicroOS RPMs in OBS
 - [ ] Create manifest which defines:
   - [ ] ID of OS which is updateable (/etc/os-release)
   - [ ] Supported architecture